Directory | Site Map | Author

 Ironically, it is a Catholic historian who informs us:"Roman Catholicism…has tended increasingly to favour belief in Christ over belief in God….
 Belief in God is virtually hidden… [Some within Catholicism] have come to talk of a 'Christianity without God'."
 [Jean Milet, God or Christ: The Excesses of Christocentricity (1999), pp. 2-3]

 Political history tells us that assassins of a King will always go after his Prince who would succeed him.

-To be blunt: doctrinally diminishing the Av is Patricide or Deicide—eliminating him, killing him off—an act that will inevitably lead to denial then expulsion of the Son himself.
+To be blunt: doctrinally diminishing the Creator Av is Patricide or Deicide—eliminating him, killing him off—an act that will inevitably lead to denial then expulsion and theological and social murder of the Son himself.

 When God is dead, Yeshua his Son no longer has identity or purpose in the universe as Son.
 For us human beings, for whom he laid down his life as an eternal saving sacrifice for our sins, we lose all hope.

 In contrast to the wide-world demonically-inspired human wars being waged against Heaven, the Scriptures depict the eventual end of human history.
 That will occur when God—through Yeshua—puts down the final rebellion of demonic and unbelieving human forces.
 That event will be voiced in the triumphant testimony of Heaven: